Barre Adan Shire Hiiraale: Pardon Offered to Islamists

 On January 2, 2007, in Kismayo, Col. Hiiraale offered an amnesty to former members of the ICU forces.
 He also spoke about the strength of the new government: "You have heard a lot of times that the transitional government is weak...
 But I will confirm [to] you that the national army are in control of all regions in the country - east, centre and south."

-Arrest by Ethiopia

-On May 3, 2011, it was reported Barre Hirale was arrested by Ethiopian forces near Dolow, in the Gedo region, but was released shortly thereafter and later secretly moved out of Dolow with 5 militia men from Alidere tribe who took him to Elwak.
-Barre Hirale later went to Nairobi from Elwak.

-Keeping low profile

-Barre Hiraale kept low profile from politics since 2011 when combined forces of AMISOM and Rascamboni Brigade forced him out of Kismayu.